 - cystic fibrosis

-Risk factors that can increase the likelihood of an infant developing asthma include:
+Factors that can increase the likelihood of an infant developing asthma include:

 - a family history of allergies, asthma, or atopic dermatitis, the most common form of eczema

-- the mother smoking during pregnancy
+- smoking during pregnancy

 - premature birth